anash963/Anash963.github.io/index.md

 [Fuel Consumption Prediction of 70s and 80s vehicles.](/https://github.com/anash963/fuel-consumption-end-to-end-ml-master)
 <img src="images/dummy_thumbnail.jpg?raw=true"/>

-This is an End-to-end Machine Learning project which can be deployed in Heroku cloud application platform.
+This is an end-to-end Python Machine Learning project developed using Pycharm and flask which can be deployed in Heroku cloud application platform.
 For this project, I’ve chosen a supervised learning regression problem using the Auto MPG dataset from the UCI Machine Learning Repository.

 ---
 [Project 2 Title](/pdf/sample_presentation.pdf)